Petr Bezruč: Life

 In 1893, Petr Bezruč's best friend, Ondřej Boleslav Petr, committed suicide, and Bezruč requested to be transferred back to Brno.
-In 1894, Bezruč's mom died and he began to take care of his younger brother Antonín, as well as to visit his brother Ladislav in Kostelec na Hané, which marked the beginning of his deep connection towards the Haná region.
+In 1894, Bezruč's mother died and he began to take care of his younger brother Antonín, as well as to visit his brother Ladislav in Kostelec na Hané, which marked the beginning of his deep connection towards the Haná region.

 In 1899, he sent poetry to the magazine Čas, using the pseudonym Petr Bezruč for the first time.
 Editor Jan Herben immediately recognized the quality of the poetry, and wanted to publish three poems, but because of Austrian censorship was only able to publish one.
 Over the next few years, Bezruč had his poetry published regularly in Čas.
 His first collection of poems was published in book form in 1903.
 In 1909, his poems were published with the collection title Silesian Songs for the first time.

 In 1915, Bezruč was accused of writing two pro-Russian poems which appeared in the French magazine L’Indépendance Tchéque, which were signed P.B., but actually written by Jan Grmela.
 Bezruč was arrested under charges of treason, which was punishable by death.
 The military court found him innocent after failing to find evidence he had written the poems, but nevertheless moved him to a jail in Brno.
 With his literary success rising, including a translation of Silesian Songs to German, he was released later in 1916, although lawsuits continued until October 1918.

 In the last forty years of his life, Silesian Songs was printed more and more frequently, and Bezruč was considered a Czech national poet.
 At the same time, however, he became more and more introverted and isolated from society.
 He enjoyed hiking in the Beskydy mountains.